Synergistic Benefits of Joint Molecule Generation and Property Prediction: Experiments

 To assess the quality of molecular representations learned by $\HyF$, we introduce a novel probing protocol that emulates a typical drug discovery setting, where fixed molecular embeddings are used as inputs to downstream predictive models.
 In this setup, we train simple linear models with L2 regularization, and k-nearest neighbor (KNN) predictors on the top of frozen embeddings extracted from the respective pre-trained models.
 To ensure comparability with MoleculeNet benchmark (Section~\ref{section:molecular-property-prediction}), we reuse the same datasets, data splits, and model checkpoints.
 Implementation details are provided in Appendix~\ref{appendix:representation-learning-task}.

-We compare representations extracted from pre-trained $\HyF$ to those extracted from a range of baselines, including state-of-the-art generative (MolGPT~\cite{bagal2022molgpt}), predictive (Uni-Mol~\cite{zhou2023unimol}), and joint models: MoLeR~\cite{maziarz2022learning}, Regression Transformer (RT) \cite{born2023regression} and Graph2Seq \cite{gao2024graph}.
+We compare representations extracted from jointly pre-trained $\HyF$ to those extracted from a range of baselines, including state-of-the-art generative (MolGPT~\citep{bagal2022molgpt}), predictive (Uni-Mol~\citep{zhou2023unimol}), and joint models: MoLeR~\citep{maziarz2022learning}, Regression Transformer (RT) \citep{born2023regression} and Graph2Seq \citep{gao2024graph}.
 Moreover, to quantify the effect of alternating attention and joint pre-training, we compare to $\HyF$ (no-joint), the version of our model trained solely with MLM loss.

-The pre-trained representations from $\HyF$ are the most predictive across both KNN and linear probings, achieving the best performance on 4 out of 10 datasets for linear, and 5 out of 10 datasets for KNN, outperforming all other baselines (Table~\ref{table:molecular-representation-learning-task}).
+The jointly pre-trained representations from $\HyF$ are the most predictive across both KNN and linear probings, achieving the best performance on 4 out of 10 datasets for linear, and 5 out of 10 datasets for KNN, outperforming all other baselines (Table~\ref{table:molecular-representation-learning-task}).
+An additional analysis of linear probing on ClinTox shows high per-target F1 scores of 0.98 and 0.90, indicating robust performance of \textsc{Hyformer} across targets.
 The next best models, Hyformer (no-joint) and MoLeR for linear and MolGPT for KNN probing, rank first on 2 and 3 out of 10 datasets, respectively.
 Notably, joint models outperform UniMol, the state-of-the-art property predictor, on all datasets, except for Freesolv with linear probing, highlighting the effectiveness of joint modeling for transferable molecular representation learning.